engineblog/gatsby-casper-blog/content/posts/twitter-bot-2/index.md

 In this post, we're going to fix that using environment variables.

+The steps for this post are also available in a [YouTube video](https://youtu.be/r6yLeR2WJek).

 ## Understanding Environment Variables

 First, let's answer the question: What are environment variables?